 Where should I drop off my hazardous waste?

-If you're unsure of how to dispose of an item, check out our online recycling search tool to find out what goes where.
-The search tool is an easy and fast way to find out what can be recycled and what can't.
+If you are unsure of how to dispose of an item, visit our online recycling and disposal search tool What Goes Where.
+It's an easy way to find out what can and can't be recycled.

 Why should I drop off my hazardous waste?

-Disposing of hazardous chemicals in your garbage can pose a danger to your garbage collector, your family, your neighbourhood and the environment.
+Putting chemicals in your garbage can pose a danger to our garbage collectors, your family, your neighbourhood and the environment.

 What does The City do with the hazardous waste?